-Xbox One S controller fails to connect to Android phone
+What to do if Xbox controller fails to connect to an Android phone?

 1. Restart your controller